aws-samples/amazon-sagemaker-studio-secure-sso/README.md

 1. On your local desktop/notebook open a new RDP connection (for example using [Microsoft Remote Desktop](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps?activetab=pivot:overviewtab)) using localhost as the host, This connection will be tunnelled via the bastion host to the private EC2 Windows instance.
 Use the user name “Administrator” and password from the stack output **SageMakerWindowsPassword**.
 2. Open the Firefox web browser from the Desktop
-3. Navigate and login to the AWS Single Sign On portal using the credentials associated with the User ID that was specified as the **SSOUserId** parameter.
+3. Navigate and login to the AWS Single Sign On portal using the credentials associated with the User Name that was specified as the **SSOUserName** parameter.
 4. Click the ```SageMaker Secure Demo``` SSO Application from the AWS Single Sign On portal

 **Expected Result**: :white_check_mark: User is logged in to Amazon SageMaker Studio :white_check_mark: